Elsa raises flood threat for the New York metro area - Local News 8

 ™ & © 2021 Cable News Network, Inc., a WarnerMedia Company.
 All rights reserved.

-CNN’s Jason Hanna, Gregory Lemos, Laura James, Rebekah Riess, Devon Sayers, Amir Vera and Taylor Ward contributed to this report.
+CNN’s Ganesh Setty, Jason Hanna, Gregory Lemos, Laura James, Rebekah Riess, Hannah Sarisohn, Devon Sayers, Amir Vera, Taylor Ward and Amanda Watts contributed to this report.

 Comments